charlottelcy/codecademy/README.md

 8. _Build A Website Design System_: Build your own basic design system for a website.
 9. _Tea Cozy_: Create a fictional tea shop website using CSS flexbox concepts.
 10. _Company Home Page with Flexbox_: Build a company homepage with flexbox concepts.
+11. _Find Your Hat_: An interactive terminal game.

 ## Technologies Used